 Most golfers can play a little quicker.
 Myself included.
-Even if you’re not officially a slow player, think about ways you can play the game quicker.
+Even if you’re not a slow player, think about ways to play the game quicker.
 One less practice swing, don’t mark your ball as often or get a quicker read.
 This will make for a more enjoyable summer for you and your playing partners.

 14. Go and watch a golf tournament

-There are some great golf tournaments in Melbourne, Sydney and Gold Coast this summer featuring some of the world’s best golfers including Adam Scott, Jordan Spieth, Rickie Fowler, Jimmy Walker and Danny Willett.
-The Australian Open, The World Cup of Golf and Australian PGA Championship will be played in November and December.
+There are some great golf tournaments this summer featuring some of Australia’s best golfers including Minjee Lee, Hannah Green, Cameron Smith, Marc Leishman, Cameron Davis and Adam Scott.
+The Australian Open and Australian PGA Championship will be played in November and December.
 Go watch their game up close, check out their incredible shoulder turn and their sublime short game.
 Watch and learn.